 How do construction professionals use social media?
 Is it a relevant tool for the construction marketer?

-Just over a half of construction decision makers use social networks for work.
-In general Twitter and LinkedIn are the most popular networks.
+Use of social media by construction decision has seen a marked increase.
+In general Facebook and LinkedIn are the most popular networks.
 The Construction Media Index reveals that most construction industry decision makers use more than one social network for work and the social media channels used vary with profession.
-Those aged 36 – 55 are more active on social media for work than other age groups.
-Possibly the under 36s use social media less for work because their roles involve less decision making.

 Are construction trade publications still read?
 Should I be spending my marketing budget on advertising?